-- Ristretto: This is a word with an Italian origin; it is used to refer to restricted shot.
+Ristretto: This is a word of Italian origin; it is used to refer to restricted shot.
 It is also a word used to specify the volume of coffee that will be poured; it is around 1.5 ounces of coffee.
 This Ristretto is richer and stronger than the normal brew

-- Shot: The shot is another word for the espresso brewed coffee, and they can be used interchangeable.
+Shot: The shot is another word for the espresso brewed coffee, and they can be used interchangeably.

 There are different types of espresso drinks in various cafés and coffee shops.
-This can make choosing a particular type of coffee sometime confusing, but it’s all good if you understand how each one is made.
-Many coffee lovers decide to stay in a coffee shop for the whole day, or decides to go there often for the love of coffee and the aroma in the cafe.
+This can make choosing a particular type of coffee sometimes confusing, but it’s all good if you understand how each one is made.
+Many coffee lovers decide to stay in a coffee shop for the whole day or decide to go there often for the love of coffee and the aroma in the cafe.

 After you have tasted all the types of espresso and now have a favorite, you should not limit yourself just to your favorite espresso.
 You should be curious about discovering a new variation of the coffee from time to time.

 Be aware of the steps involved in making the espresso so it will not be under, or over-extracted, as it will affect the taste and flavor.

 Each style of espresso has its own process; this is what the barista uses to come out with the final coffee.
 If you intend to drink different types of coffee from different countries, you should know the process for each of them and how they differ.

 Drinking an espresso is an amazing experience.
 You can enjoy your espresso more with some tips I’m describing below.